cojeyambao0601/sap-hana-cookbook/README.md

 	# activate
-	hanadb_regi "Activate a file" do
+	hana_regi "Activate a file" do
 		workspace_path "#{regi_workspace}"
 		force true
 		object "/my/path/to/a/tracked/file"